RoniNiklas/randomreactprojs/README.md

 docker run -p 5000:5000 -d roniniklas/reactprojs

-3. The application is now available in <docker ip>:5000
+3. The application is now available in in port 5000 under the IP that your docker uses